La Garita, Jalisco: History

 La Garita was called the property or Hacienda of San Lázaro when it was settled by rich businessmen.
 San Lázaro or Saint Lazarus was the patron of the settlement.
-The hacienda was founded around 1846 (it is the date that is reference by the eldest citizens).
+The hacienda was founded around 1846 (the date that is referenced by the eldest citizens).
 During those times merchants that journeyed from the state of Michoacán to their destination, the state of Colima, stopped to rest in this area and to promote commerce in the region.
 Transportation during those times for merchandise was difficult and long for they only used animals to carry the loads.
 The merchants took this place as a refuge to rest and later continue their trip.
 It is one of the reasons why they called it "La Garita": "garita" comes from the old French "garita", which means refuge, of Germanic origin.
 People from different places settled in this place, including foreigners who constructed properties in the region, among them the one of La Garita that in that time, the landowners were those who had in their power the land and control of the region.

 In the time of president 'Lazaro Cardenas' the federal government transformed the region into "ejidal" form or communal land, granting to the farmers the land that had belonged to the landowners for farming and settling.
 In 1940 the construction of the state highway Jiquilpan-Manzanillo 110 started, which crosses through the middle of the town of La Garita and connects with the town of Mazamitla and the city of Tamazula de Gordiano in the state of Jalisco.
 The highest ended the relative isolation of NB the town.
 The name was changed from "Hacienda de San Lázaro" to "La Garita de San Lázaro."
 Over the years the people dropped the patron's name and left only the name "La Garita."
 In 1946, to La Garita, a "Delegación" was granted to the town having its own civil registry and a police group.